adrian/irish-constitution/constitution.md

 4. On the coming into operation of this Constitution, the Civil Service of the Government of Saorstát Éireann shall become and be the Civil Service of the Government.

-5. Nothing in this Constitution shall prejudice or affect the terms, conditions, remuneration or tenure of any person who was in an Governmental employment immediately prior to the coming into operation of this Constitution.
+5. 1° Nothing in this Constitution shall prejudice or affect the terms and conditions of service, or the tenure of office or the remuneration of any person who was in an Governmental employment immediately prior to the coming into operation of this Constitution.

+    2° Nothing in this Article shall operate to invalidate or restrict any legislation whatsoever which has been enacted or may be enacted hereafter applying to or prejudicing or affecting all or any of the matters contained in the next preceding sub-section.

 ##### ARTICLE 57